-Thanks to Grandma's old fashioned English dessert recipes, you can make traditional English toffee, pancakes, fruitcakes, fruit pies, pound cakes, coffee cakes, and more.
-Choose one of the following moreish desserts and enjoy the Old Country taste of these familiar British desserts.
+Thanks to Grandma's traditional British dessert recipes, you can make homemade English toffee, pancakes, fruitcakes, fruit pies, pound cakes, coffee cakes, and more.
+Choose one of the following moreish desserts and enjoy the Old Country taste:

 Mom's Recipe Scrapbooks (c.
 1920s)

 Sticky toffee pudding consists of a moist sponge cake with chopped dates, and a toffee topping.
-It's often served with custard sauce or vanilla ice cream.
+It's often served with a homemade custard sauce or vanilla ice cream.

 2-1/4 cups cake flour